-What are some of the most significant accomplishments in the fifty-seven year history of the Chemistry Department?
+What are some of the most significant accomplishments in the fifty-seven year history of the Chemistry Division?
 This is obviously a very subjective list, but at the clear risk of offending everyone, here we go:

 Ray Davis, Solar Neutrinos, and the 2002 Nobel Prize in Physics

 We are justifiably proud of our colleague, Ray Davis and his winning of the 2002 Nobel Prize in Physics.
 While work at Brookhaven has been associated with more than seven Nobel Prizes, this prize was the first won by a member of the BNL permanent staff.
 In addition, as chemists, we are pleased by the affirmation of the unity of science reflected by the awarding of the prize in physics to Ray, a chemist.

 Positron Emission Tomography (PET) is a widely used technique to probe brain function, whereas most other imaging methods reveal structure.
 PET images are developed by geometric reconstruction of the locations at which positrons are annihilated after being emitted from radioactive compounds metabolized in the brain.
 Therefore, radioactive compounds must be used that pass the blood-brain barrier, are used in the brain, and are nontoxic.
 The method used for the discovery and synthesis of these compounds grew out of "hot atom chemistry", a field nourished by the Atomic Energy Commission, the original federal funding agency supporting Brookhaven, and a discipline in which the Chemistry Division played an important role.
 The synthesis and use of 18F-labeled fluorodeoxyglucose (FDG) was pioneered by researchers in the Brookhaven Chemistry Division.
 FDG is now the most popular compound used in PET studies worldwide.